patategrill/Setup-script/README.md

     ./setup.sh

 You can use this tool to automate installation for various programs according on the category you choose

-You can configure file config.conf to add your preferences (for example by not installing wireshark)
+You can modify the programs to be installed according to your preferences in the .conf files without modifying the code.